Zhang Juzheng

-Zhang Juzheng (26 May 1525 – 9 July 1582) was a prominent grand secretary during the reigns of Ming emperors Longqing and Wanli.
+Zhang Juzheng (Note: Zhang Juzheng used the courtesy name Shuda and the art name Taiyue.
+He was also known as Zhang Jiangling and was given the posthumous name Wenzhong.)
+(26 May 1525 – 9 July 1582) was a Chinese scholar-official of the Ming dynasty who served as grand secretary during the reigns of the Longqing and Wanli emperors.
 In 1547, he passed the highest level of official examinations and was granted the rank of jinshi.
 He then served at the Hanlin Academy.
 In 1567, the Longqing Emperor appointed him as grand secretary, and upon the ascension of the Wanli Emperor in 1572, he became the head of the grand secretaries.

-During the early years of the Wanli Emperor's reign, Zhang played a crucial role as the Emperor's mentor and de facto ruler of China due to the Emperor's immaturity.
-His decisive foreign and economic policies led to one of the most successful periods in the Ming history.
-Influenced by the Mongol raids of the 1550s, Zhang aimed to "enrich the country and strengthen the army" through legalistic methods rather than Confucian principles.
-He played a key role in centralizing the administration, limiting various privileges, and revising land tax exemptions.
-After Zhang's death in 1582, many of his reforms and policies were reversed, and in 1584 his family was stripped of their accumulated property and wealth.
-He was not rehabilitated until more than half a century later, just before the fall of the Ming dynasty.
+During the early years of the Wanli Emperor's reign, Zhang was the de facto ruler of China and played a key role in centralizing the administration, limiting various privileges, and revising land tax exemptions.
+His decisive foreign and economic policies contributed to one of the most successful periods in Ming history.
+After his death in 1582, many of these reforms were reversed, and in 1584 his family was stripped of its accumulated property and wealth.
+He was not rehabilitated until more than half a century later, shortly before the fall of the Ming dynasty.

 Youth and early career

-Zhang Juzheng was born in 1525 in Jiangling (present-day Jingzhou, Hubei).
+Zhang Juzheng was born in 1525 during China's Ming dynasty in Jiangling, Huguang (present-day Jiangling, Hubei).
 He studied Confucianism and successfully passed the provincial examination in 1540, but he failed the metropolitan examination in 1544.
 Three years later, at an unusually young age, he passed the metropolitan examination and also passed the palace examination, receiving the rank of jinshi.
 He then joined the Hanlin Academy.
 In 1554, he resigned due to illness.
 After six years, he returned to service, this time at the Guozijian (or Imperial University), and later at the Hanlin Academy.
 He never held office outside of Beijing.

-In 1567, the Jiajing Emperor died.
-The senior grand secretary at the time, Xu Jie, had supported Zhang Juzheng's career since the late 1540s.
-He enlisted Zhang, then a Hanlin academic, to draft the Jiajing Emperor's final edict.
-This edict was published the day after the Emperor's death and orchestrated the accession of the Emperor's son, the Longqing Emperor, to the throne.
+After the death of the Jiajing Emperor, Zhang, then a Hanlin academic, was enlisted by Senior Grand Secretary Xu Jie to draft the late emperor's final edict.
+Xu had supported Zhang's career since the late 1540s.
+The edict was issued the day after the late emperor's death and proclaimed the accession of his son, the Longqing Emperor, to the throne.
 Soon after, Zhang was promoted to grand secretary.
 During the Longqing Emperor's reign, Zhang's influence continued to grow.
 In 1572, shortly after the Longqing Emperor's death and the accession of his son, the Wanli Emperor, to the throne, the eunuch Feng Bao, head of the Directorate of Ceremonial (Silijian taijian), worked with Zhang to depose the then senior grand secretary, Gao Gong.
 The pretext for this was Gao Gong's disrespectful remark to the Emperor.
-As a result, Zhang Juzheng became the head of the Grand Secretariat.
+Zhang Juzheng became the head of the Grand Secretariat.